Abbast/Heart-Failure-Prediction/README.md

 ## Evaluation ##
 To assess the performance of each model, we made use of the following: accuracy, precision, and recall scores, as well as confusion matrices.
 The performance metrics were used to determine which baseline models could be discarded, while the confusion matrices were used to evaluate which model minimized the number of false negative (FN) classifications, i.e. stating a patient does not have heart failure when they do.

                                                Confusion Matrices
 ![CMs](https://user-images.githubusercontent.com/25100208/125535891-042ce508-d4d0-4e5e-95d2-8c61491e50cf.png)

 ## Future Goals ##
                                          Random Forest Feature Importances
 ![RFCfeatures](https://user-images.githubusercontent.com/25100208/125536912-f67f0caa-1891-4d3f-b888-bcd858ddc007.png)

+- Train models without the `time` feature and evaluate performance
-- Rescale the variables for the models and reassess our evaluation metrics: accuracy, precision, and recall
+- Normalize features for the models and reassess our performance metrics: accuracy, precision, and recall
-- Build, train, and evaluate the performance of other supervised-learning models
+- Build, train, and evaluate the performance of other supervised-learning models (XGBoost, QLattice, etc.)
 - Reduce the dimensionality via PCA in the feature engineering phase